-- (3) Attach the engine shut-off cord (lanyard) to your left wrist, and then attach the clip to the engine shut-off switch. - (4) Grip the handlebars with both hands, place both feet on the floor of the footwell, start the engine, and then look in all directions before starting off.
+- (3) Attach the engine shut-off cord (lanyard) to your left wrist, and then attach the clip to the engine shut-off switch. - (4) Grip the handlebars with both hands, place both feet on the floor of the footwell,

-This watercraft is equipped with a reboarding step, which you can lower to make reboarding easier.
+If your watercraft is equipped with the reboarding step (for VX Cruiser), you can lower the step to make reboarding easier.
 The step returns automatically to the up position after you have boarded.

-Boarding with passengers
+EJU33164 Boarding with passengers EWJ00660